Blogs » How Mobile Apps Can Help Reduce Patient Waiting Time

 2. Use a mobile queue solution

 You’ve seen apps like Uber and other food delivery apps update you on the waiting time.
 This is also possible for mobile healthcare wait time apps that give projected or forecasted wait times.
 The virtual waiting line provides real-time updates so patients can grab a quick lunch or shop while they wait for their turn.
-Patients will be updated if the doctor is running late or if they are running late so they can be easily replaced with other patients.
+Patients will be updated if the doctor is running late or if they are running late, so they can be easily rescheduled with other patients.

 These mobile queue apps will keep patient engagement and prevent them from getting enraged, especially if there’s no other way to keep them entertained while inside the clinic lounge.